Planetable/PlanetableXYZWebsite/content/guides/dotbit.md

 ## Step 3 · Access

-After the DWeb record becomes effective, you can access your website with .bit.cc public gateway like this:
+After the DWeb record becomes effective, you can access your website using the .bit.site public gateway like this:

-<a href="https://planetable.bit.cc" target="_blank">planetable.bit.cc</a>
+<a href="https://planetable.bit.site" target="_blank">planetable.bit.site</a>

-You can also use it in Follow Planet.
+You can also use .bit domain in Follow Planet.

 <figure>
   <img src="../../assets/screenshots/dotbit-follow.png" alt="Follow .bit" class="screenshot" />